Nazmus-Sanib/RS_and_GIS_with_Python/README.md

 # Drawback of the python to do GIS analysis:
 #      1. Computation power is not good enough for big data structure
-#      2. Python should not use, if the size of the data file exceed 250MB.
+#      2. File of more than 250 MB size can be read by the following code:
+          files = [i for i in geopandas.read_file("tmp.shp", chunksize=10)]